mcci-catena/catena4450m101_sensor/README.md

 3. *The application key, or "AppKey"*.
 This is a 16-byte number.

-If you're using The Things Network as your network provider, see the note below: [Getting Started with The Things Network](#getting-started-with-the-things-network).
+If you're using The Things Network as your network provider, see the notes in the separate file in this repository: [Getting Started with The Things Network](../extra/Getting-Started-With-The-Things-Network.md).
 This walks you through the process of creating an application and registering a device.
-During that process, you will input the DevEUI (we suggest using the serial number printed on the Caten  a).
+During that process, you will input the DevEUI (we suggest using the serial number printed on the Catena).
 At the end of the process, The Things Network will supply you with the required AppEUI and Application Key.

 For other networks, follow their instructions for determining the DevEUI and getting the AppEUI and AppKey.